shorthills-ai/mlflow/docs/source/concepts.rst

   AWS S3 and `DBFS <https://docs.databricks.com/user-guide/dbfs-databricks-file-system.html>`_.
   MLflow can automatically download such files locally for projects that can only run on local files, or give the project a distributed storage URI if it supports that.
-This means that you can write projects that build large datasets, such as featurizing a 100 TB file.
+This means that you can write projects that build large datasets, such as featuring a 100 TB file.

 * MLflow Model Registry offers large organizations a central hub to collaboratively manage a complete model lifecycle.
 Many data science teams within an organization develop hundreds of models, each model with